f5devcentral/f5-big-iq-lab/docs/class1/module5/module5.rst

   :scale: 40%
   :align: center

-Notice the user doesn't have access to the other BIG-IP available in the system.
+.. note:: Notice the user doesn't have access to the other BIG-IPs available in the system.

 8. Click **Create**.